ethereum-git-sync/GitSync/README.md

         IdentitiesOnly yes
 	IdentityFile ~/.ssh/SSH_KEY
 ```
+If multiple users for the same host are needed, a Host block can be copied, with only the Host name and IdentityFile needing updated to represent an additional user and their SSH key.
+Scripts should be updated to reflect this change as well (git@gitea.com, git@gitea.com-2, etc.).

 SSH_KEY is to be replaced with your own private keys that corrispond to public keys attached to the GitHub/Gitea/etc accounts being used in the syncing scripts.
 A public key can be added at...

 GitHub: https://github.com/settings/keys